 Play is the natural way in which children learn.
 During play, children practice their skills and make sense of new knowledge and experiences.
 They develop early maths skills through play.

 Remember that there are many aspects to learning about numbers.
-There is learning to count, which you can teach with games and counting songs, and then there’s one-to-one correspondence, which is when a child reliably counts one object at a time.
+There is learning to count, which you can teach with number games and counting songs, and then there’s one-to-one correspondence, which is when a child reliably counts one object at a time.

 Number recognition is about the physical appearance and shape of a number, as well as what value it represents.

-These number recognition activities for preschoolers are a great place to start teaching the numbers from 1 to 10, but once you get going you’ll quickly notice opportunities all around you!
+These number recognition activities for preschoolers are a great place to start teaching the numbers from 1 to 10, but once you get going you’ll quickly notice opportunities all around you.

 1. Parking Cars

 Write numbers onto some toy cars and create a parking garage with numbered spaces.
-Your child can then match the number on the car with the number in the space and park the car correctly.
+Your children can then match the number on the car with the number in the space and park the car correctly.

 2. Car Wash

-Put numbers on toy cars, or for a large scale activity; bikes and scooters.
+Put numbers on toy cars, or for a large-scale activity; bikes and scooters.
 Create a car wash for them with clothes, brushes, water and bubbles.

 3. Hook a Duck